Land Rover Defender interior

 - 3. Only takes 1 minute

-At the centre of the Land Rover Defender’s dash is a big wide 10-inch touch screen, but there are some physical buttons below it that you can use to control basic functions like the climate control.
+At the centre of the Land Rover Defender’s dash is a big wide 10-inch touch screen, but there are some physical buttons below it that you can use to control basic functions such as the climate control.

-Even the basic model gets this screen, and it comes with satellite navigation and a 360-degree camera as standard.
-You can customise the screen so it is laid out as you like, but if you don’t fancy using Land Rover’s system then it comes with smartphone integration in the form of Android Auto and Apple CarPlay.
+Even the basic model gets this screen, and it comes with satellite-navigation and a 360-degree camera as standard.
+You can customise the display so it is laid out as you like; but if you don’t fancy using Land Rover’s system then it comes with smartphone integration in the form of Android Auto and Apple CarPlay.
 You can also pair two smartphones at once via Bluetooth, and over-the-air software updates are available.

 Every version apart from the standard model also gets a digital display in place of the usual speedo and rev counter dials.
 This is a 12-inch screen that can show all manner of data and information, including a 3D satellite-navigation display, although it can be quite convoluted to operate.